BrianEnigma/PotionsParty/Drinks/README.md

 - Dropper Bottles & Other Additions
     - Acromantula Venom (Lime Juice)
     - Basilisk Venom (Vanilla)
     - Unicorn Tears (Apple Juice)
     - Phoenix Tears (Blue Food Coloring)
     - Pixie Dust (Sugar / Cube / Demerara)

 - Garnish
     - Plimpy Eyes  (Olives)  -- also Eel Eyes, Eye of Newt (??)
     - Boomslang Skin (lemon peel)
     - Powdered Bicorn Horn (Nutmeg and/or Cinnamon)
     - Sliced Mertlap Tentacle (cucumber ribbon)
     - Dragonfly Thorax (chocolate shavings)

 THOUGHTS:

-1. If we have 8 - 10 (two in each of 4 or 5 cabinets) of main ingredients that can be mixed / matched, should we then have more than 5 drinks in the booklet?
+1. If we have ~8 (two in each of 4) of main ingredients that can be mixed / matched, should we then have more than 5 drinks in the booklet?
 2. Perhaps we can make up a batch of pre-made "polyjuice potion" in one of the large erlenmeyer flasks (gin, green juice, chartreuse, lime jucie, sprite) that people don't have to mix (??) ...